 Future needs: Solar panels should last at least a decade, so plan ahead.
 If you have kids moving out of home soon, maybe you don’t need as large of a solar system as you were quoted.

 Are you considering leasing or selling?
 While solar panels undoubtedly improve property value, how much value they add will depend on the property market – so it’s not necessarily a safe bet.
 If you’re planning on leasing out the property, realestate.com.au says renters are likely to pay more rent for a property with solar panels.
-Also be sure to keep an eye for developments on how you can benefit from the Queensland Government’s proposed Affordable Energy Plan.
+Also be sure to keep an eye out for developments on how you can benefit from the Queensland Government’s proposed Affordable Energy Plan.